 3. Creative Problem Solver

-Even the best laid plans can run into trouble due to unexpected factors (although you probably should have thought of all unexpected factors in your risk analysis document).
+Even the best laid plans can run into trouble due to unexpected factors.
 In a situation like that, a great event manager has to take charge, get creative and fix whatever needs to be fixed.
 Here are some of the most dreaded problems faced by event managers;

 - No one shows up at your event